Project Coordinator (Permanent, Full Time)

 This is a permanent position offered on NERC terms and conditions and is open to internal and external candidates.

-This is a Band 6 position and the starting salary will be £28,200 per annum.
-Depending upon skills and experience, a salary uplift and/or additional allowances may be available for exceptional candidates.
+This is a Band 7 position and the starting salary will be £22,224 per annum.
+Depending on skills and experience, additional allowances may be available for exceptional candidates.